-Complies - the proposal requires minor to moderate excavation of the site.
+Complies - The proposal requires moderate excavation of the site.
 The development application is supported by a geotechnical assessment prepared by Ascent Geo.
 The conclusions of the report are provided below under Heading Clause 6.4 Development of Sloping Land.
-The proposed earthworks comply with the objectives of Clause 6.2 and they are consistent with other approvals granted in the area.
-Further, the proposed basement has been designed with a minimum 2m side setbacks to ensure no adverse impacts to adjoining properties.
+The proposed earthworks comply with the objectives of Clause 6.2 and they are consistent with other approvals granted in the Freshwater area.

-- (1) The objectives of this clause are as follows- - (a) to avoid significant adverse impacts on development and on properties in the vicinity of development sites resulting from landslides originating either on or near sloping land, - (b) to ensure the impacts of storm water runoff from development on or near sloping land are minimised so as to not adversely affect the stability of the subject and surrounding land, - (c) to ensure subsurface flows are not adversely affected by development so as to not impact on the stability of existing or adjoining land. - (2) This clause applies to land shown as Area A, Area B, Area C, Area D and Area E on the Landslip Risk Map. - (3) Development consent must not be granted to development on land to which this clause applies unless the consent authority is satisfied that-

-- (a) the application for development has been assessed for the risk associated with landslides in relation to both property and life, and - (b) the development will not cause significant detrimental impacts because of stormwater discharge from the development site, and - (c) the development will not impact on or affect the existing subsurface flow conditions.
+- (1) The objectives of this clause are as follows- - (a) to avoid significant adverse impacts on development and on properties in the vicinity of development sites resulting from landslides originating either on or near sloping land, - (b) to ensure the impacts of storm water runoff from development on or near sloping land are minimised so as to not adversely affect the stability of the subject and surrounding land, - (c) to ensure subsurface flows are not adversely affected by development so as to not impact on the stability of existing or adjoining land. - (2) This clause applies to land shown as Area A, Area B, Area C, Area D and Area E on the Landslip Risk Map. - (3) Development consent must not be granted to development on land to which this clause applies unless the consent authority is satisfied that- - (a) the application for development has been assessed for the risk associated with landslides in relation to both property and life, and - (b) the development will not cause significant detrimental impacts because of stormwater discharge from the development site, and - (c) the development will not impact on or affect the existing subsurface flow conditions.